-Description: Business Energy Reports is a behavior-based energy efficiency emerging technologies pilot, similar in concept and experimental design to the residential Home Energy Reports program, that provides small to medium (SMB) commercial customers with printed energy assessment reports with normative comparisons to similar businesses and offers personalized energy saving recommendations.
-The key features of the Business Energy Report include raising awareness of the energy usage and cost at the business premise, using social norms to influence customer behaviors, informing customers of new and existing PG&E energy efficiency programs, offering downloadable guides and checklist s to help businesses take action to conserve energy, and motivating customers to go online and engage with PG&E such as registering for MyEnergy Web Tools and the Universal Audit Tool.
+Description: Business Energy Reports is a behavior-based energy efficiency emerging technologies pilot, similar in concept and experimental design to the residential Home Energy Reports program, which provides small to medium (SMB) commercial customers with printed energy assessment reports with normative comparisons to similar businesses and offers personalized energy saving recommendations.
+The key features of the Business Energy Report include raising awareness of the energy usage and cost at the business premise, using social norms to influence customer behaviors, informing customers of new and existing PG&E energy efficiency programs, and motivating customers to go online and engage with PG&E such as registering for MyEnergy Web Tools and the Universal Audit Tool.

-Funding Source: PG&E funded this project using funds authorized under the 2010 - 2012 Energy Efficiency program, as part of Emerging Technology.
+Funding Source: PG&E funded this project using funds authorized under the 2010 - 2012 Energy Efficiency program as part of Emerging Technology.

 Status: This project is currently in progress and scheduled to be completed in Q4 2014.

-Update: In June 2013, PG&E launched a small field experiment to 160 small to medium commercial customers and is collecting customer feedback on ways to improve the reports and personalization.
-PG&E is planning to launch a full-scale field placement experiment to 15,000 SMB commercial customers in Q4 2013.
+In June 2013, PG&E launched a small field experiment to 160 small to medium commercial customers to collect customer feedback on ways to improve the reports and personalization before the full scale field placement.
+PG&E launched a full-scale field placement experiment to 15,000 SMB commercial customers in October 2013.